 import ONNXRuntime

-await ONNX.register()
+ONNX.register()

 let audioData: Data = // your audio data (16kHz, mono, Float32)

-let transcription = try await RunAnywhere.transcribe(audioData)
+let transcription = try await RunAnywhere.transcribe(audio: audioData)

-print("Transcribed: \(transcription)")
+print("Transcribed: \(transcription.text)")

 let output = try await RunAnywhere.synthesize(